Droplet Injectors

 Although the tape in the delivery system is not directly in the interaction point, it can still produce background signals.

-Pros and Cons of Droplets
+Pros and Cons of Droplet Injectors

 Pros | Cons | Ideal For |